 Dehydrating uses heat to remove approximately 75-95% of moisture from foods.
 Without moisture, the rate of spoilage decreases drastically.
 Dehydrated fruits can last an incredibly long time because their sugars act as a natural preservative.

-Without any special packaging (such as storing dried fruits or veggies in Tupperware), they will likely last 6 months to 1 year.
+Without special packaging (such as storing dried fruits or veggies in Tupperware), they will likely last 6 months to 1 year.
 If you take the extra step of packaging them in Mylar bags with oxygen absorbers, dried foods can last 5-15 years.
 This is how emergency food brands package their dehydrated foods.

 For more, read the Expert-Level Guide to Dehydrating Every Type of Food